aurangzebkhanse/ProductCatalog/README.md

 }

 - Error Responses:
-•	401 Unauthorized: If the user is not authenticated as an admin.
+â€¢	401 Unauthorized: If the user is not authenticated as an admin.

 - Note: Requires admin authentication.